swiftyy-mage/sudoku/README.md

 		for i in range(2,9):
 			for subgrid in rows + columns + boxes:

-				if there exists i squares with exactly i identical possibilities in subgrid:
+				if there exist i squares with exactly i identical possibilities in subgrid:
 					remove these possibilities from all other
 					squares in subgrid, return start